clarenceb/puppetdb_spike/README.md

 * Make the puppetboard a puppet agent and manage puppetboard via puppet so we have more nodes in puppetdb
 * DRY up the provisioning scripts (or replace with puppet agent provisioner)
 * Create a DNS instance to avoid /etc/hosts and again, to have another puppetised node in PuppetDB.
+* Mount /etc/cache/yum to a local dir to avoid downloading RPMs over and over when rebuilding VMs (see: [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier))